+2 The Local Government Act 1995 came into operation on 1 July 1996.

-2 Regulation 11 of the Local Government (Functions and General) Amendment Regulations 2001 reads as follows:
+3 The Local Government (Functions and General) Amendment Regulations 2001 r.
+11 reads as follows:

 “

 11. Transitional

 If a tender is invited under regulation 11, 12, or 13 of the Local Government (Functions and General) Regulations 1996 before the commencement of these regulations, tenders submitted as a result of that invitation are to be dealt with as if these regulations had not come into operation.